lyuwen/personal-website-hugo/content/about.md

 ### About me

-I just earned my Ph.D. degree working with my advisor [Prof. Chris Marianetti](http://www.chrismarianetti.org) on [Thermodynamics of Interacting Phonons](https://doi.org/10.7916/d8-wkbr-m336) at Columbia University.
+I am currently working as a senior research scientist in the Center for Intelligent Computing at Zhejiang Lab, after earning my Ph.D. degree working with my advisor [Prof. Chris Marianetti](http://www.chrismarianetti.org) on [Thermodynamics of Interacting Phonons](https://doi.org/10.7916/d8-wkbr-m336) at Columbia University.
-We are currently developing a highly optimized software that executes the methodologies described in the [paper](https://link.aps.org/doi/10.1103/PhysRevB.100.014303) we published.
+Currently, among all the research in intelegent computing, super computing and materials science, we are developing a highly optimized software that executes the methodologies described in the [paper](https://link.aps.org/doi/10.1103/PhysRevB.100.014303) we published.
 It will be released soon.
 Stay tuned.

 My CV can be found [here](https://www.lyuwenfu.me/lyuwen-cv/LFu_CV.pdf), and my Chinese CV is available [here](https://www.lyuwenfu.me/lyuwen-cv/LFu_CV_cn.pdf).

+#### Experience

+- **Zhejiang Lab**, Hangzhou, Zhejiang {{< right >}} Jul 2022 - Present {{< /right >}}

 #### Education